Snowflake-Labs/semantic-model-generator/README.md

 30,980 tokens (~123,920 characters).

 Please note sample values and verified queries is not counted into this token length constraints.
-You can include as much sample values or verified queries as you'd like with limiting the overall file to <1MB.
+You can include as many sample values or verified queries as you'd like with limiting the overall file to <1MB.

 ### Auto-Generated Descriptions